mollyoconnorr/Lab1-MOconnor/README.md

 4. **JuiceBottler (Main Class)**: The entry point of the program that initializes the plants and starts the simulation.

 ### Data Structures
-- **LinkedBlockingQueue**: Used for task coordination and communication between different stages of the juice production process (e.g., ready-to-fetch, ready-to-peel, ready-to-juice, ready-to-bottle).
+- **LinkedBlockingQueue**: Found out about LinkedBlockingQueue at https://www.geeksforgeeks.org/linkedblockingqueue-class-in-java/ and I decided it would work well for my implementation.
+Used for task coordination and communication between different stages of the juice production process (e.g., ready-to-fetch, ready-to-peel, ready-to-juice, ready-to-bottle).

 ### Threads
 - **Main thread**: Initializes the plants, starts the threads, and prints the final summary of the operations.